mjrlowe/maze_generator/README.md

 ---

-⚠️ This is work-in-progress, and feedback is welcome.
+⚠️ This module is work-in-progress, so a much of it is unstable.

-Almost everything is subject to change so this is all very unstable.
+Feedback is welcome.
+The best way to provide feedback is to open an issue.

 ---